Proper Home Ventilation & Indoor Air Quality

 Windows must be opened regularly and closed during times of rainfall or at night to prevent intruders from entering the basement.
 For best results, windows should be opposite each other across the basement space, following the natural drafts of the basement.

 A wet basement needs additional ventilation, such as fans or a dehumidifier.
-If the basement is stays wet, this method is most likely insufficient and a more mechanical system may be required.
-If you’re a homeowner in Rochester, Buffalo or surrounding area check out the EZ-Breathe ventilation system.
+If the basement stays wet, this method is most likely insufficient and a more mechanical system may be required.
+If you’re a homeowner in Rochester, Buffalo, or the surrounding area and have mold in the basement check out the EZ-Breathe ventilation system.